 Congress leaders detained in Gujarat

-and scores of party workers were detained on Monday as they tried
+scores of party workers were detained on Monday when they tried to

-to take out a rally from Sabarmati Ashram to state
+take out a rally from Sabarmati Ashram here to state capital

-capital of Gandhinagar in the protest against suspension of
+Gandhinagar in protest against the suspension of Opposition

-after attending a public meeting at the Ashram, tried to take
+attending a public meeting at the Ashram tried to take out the

-out the march under the banner of 'Save Democracy' to
+march under the banner `Save Democracy` to Gandhinagar.

 Among the leaders who were detained include Gujarat